bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 </br>

 - _**Lick Sensor:**_
-Lick sensor should be connected to the lick nozzle that is controlled by the water vent assigned as "left port" in the hardware preference.
+Lick sensor should be connected to the lick nozzle that is controlled by the water valve assigned as "left port" in the hardware preference.
 See [setup guide](./setupGuide.md) and [hardware preference parameters](#hardware-preferences-parameters-1) for more information.
 </br>

 - _**Number of odours parameters**_